Premier Automotive Group: Land Rover

 Ford acquired Land Rover from BMW in 2000 after the break-up of the former Rover Group.
 On 18 September 2006, Ford announced the purchase of the rights to use the Rover name.
 BMW had licensed the Rover name to MG Rover Group from 2000 until 2005, when MG Rover collapsed after a failed merger with SAIC.
 As part of Ford's initial purchase of Land Rover, Ford had the first option to purchase the Rover name if MG Rover Group ceased trading.
 Ford did not plan to use the name in production, instead buying it merely to protect their use of the name Land Rover.

 Ford sold Jaguar and Land Rover to Tata Motors in March 2008 for £1.15 billion.
 As part of Ford's sale of Jaguar and Land Rover to Tata Motors, the defunct Rover brand name was included, as well as the Daimler and Lanchester marques.

 Volvo Cars

-Ford acquired Volvo's automotive division in 1999 while Volvo's commercial vehicles division became a separate company.
-Both share the use of symbols and trademarks.
+Ford acquired Volvo's automotive division in 1999, and Volvo's commercial vehicles division became a separate company — the two sharing symbols and trademarks.

+With Volvo engineers, Ford was able to adapt Volvo's Haldex AWD to Ford models as well as adapt the Volvo P2 Platform to its D3 and D4 Platforms — used for the Ford Five Hundred, Taurus X, Flex and Explorer as well as the Lincoln MKS, MKT.

+Volvo engineers incorporated numerous Volvo safety innovations in to these vehicles including a bolt-in hydroformed cross-car steel beam between the B-pillars directly below an identical reinforced roof crossbeam above the B-pillars, to channel impact forces around the passenger compartment.
+Ford marketed the system as its SPACE Architecture (Side Protection and Cabin Enhancement), what Volvo called its Side Impact Protection System (SIPS).
+Front frame rails were redesigned to better absorb impact forces, and Volvo also co-engineered collapsible steering columns and roof-mounted airbags.

+Initially, Ford achieved only a tepid market with its D3 vehicles, though after the PAG group divested itself of Volvo, the Fifth Generation Explorer enjoyed broad market success.

 Geely was reported to have approached Ford in mid-2008 about a possible takeover of Volvo Cars.
-On 28 October 2009, Geely was named as the preferred buyer of Volvo Cars by Ford.
+On 28 October 2009, Ford named Geely the preferred buyer of Volvo Cars.
 On 23 December 2009, Ford confirmed that all substantive commercial terms for the sale to Geely had been settled.
 Geely signed a deal with Ford to acquire Volvo Cars for $1.8 billion on 28 March 2010 and closed the deal on 2 August 2010.